 Montclair Fire Department History

 Prior to January 1, 1967, the Montclair Fire Department was known as the Monte Vista County Fire Protection District.
 The Fire District was formed by a special election in July of 1948.
-A bond election was held in September of 1949, at which time voters1943 Chevy 500 elected to spend $50,000 for the purchase of fire equipment and the construction of a fire station.
+A bond election was held in September of 1949, at which time voters elected to spend $50,000 for the purchase of fire equipment and the construction of a fire station.
 With the passage of the bond measure, the County Board of Supervisors appointed a five-person Board of Commissioners.
 The original board members were President P. H. Brown, citrus rancher, and Secretary William H. Coates, Superintendent of the Monte Vista Water District.
 The original board members also included Commissioner G. R. Wolfe, local businessman, Commissioner B. F. Allen, rancher, and Commissioner R. N. Coffey, rancher and salesman.

 Following organization, the board of Commissioners awarded a $25,000 contract to construct a fire station.
 The balance of the bond provisions was directed toward the purchase of fire department equipment, including furnishings and radio equipment.
 This original station, located at 10585 Central Avenue, was opened in October of 1950.